AOBTenn/InStalling-and-Configuring-On-Premises-Active-Directory-within-Microsoft-Azure-VMs-Part-2/README.md

 <p>Image 9
 </p>

 The next step is to modify admin acc. to make it an actual admin account by joining it to the original "Domain Admins" Security Group.
-This is done by right clicking the admin account, go to properties, then click the "Member Of" tab.
-In the "Enter The Object Names..." box type domain admins.
-Lastly you click "Check Names," then ok, then apply, and ok again to finish.
+This is done by right clicking the admin account, going to properties (refer to image 10), and then click the "Member Of" tab (refer to image 11).
+In the "Enter The Object Names to Select" box type domain admins (refer to image 12).
+Lastly you click "Check Names," then ok, then apply, and ok again to finish (refer to image 13).

 ![image](https://github.com/user-attachments/assets/1f4c94c3-326f-4591-81b0-25ec61fde615)
 <p>Image 10